vramana/cherow/README.md

 ## API

-Cherow can be used to perform syntactic analysis of JavaScript programs.
+A JavaScript program can be either [a script or a module](http://www.ecma-international.org/ecma-262/8.0/index.html#sec-ecmascript-language-scripts-and-modules) and both are accepted by Cherow to perform syntactic analysis of JavaScript programs.

-**Note!** The ECMAScript specs mentioned strictly that you should use either `parseScript` or `parseModule` for parsing in sloppy mode or module code.

 `parseScript` or `parseModule`.